 As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received (Ephesians 4:1).

-Great…how do you do that?
+So, what is your call?
+Let’s keep it simple; after all, it’s only Tuesday.
+Your call, beloved of God, is to bring him glory.
+How do you do that?
 Well, the context of the verse says that you do that by keeping the peace.
-At the cross, God brought the chance for peace between Man and Man as well as between Man and God (Eph.
+At the cross, God brought peace between Man and Man as well as between Man and God (Eph.
 2:14-18).
 Our job is to live in such a way as to help maintain that unity and that peace.

 May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me (John 17:23).